Lindsay Taylor & Brian Nelson

 Visit the cliff dwellings at Bandelier National Monument, near Los Alamos in the Jemez Mountains.
 On the way, stop by the Valles Caldera and see where a volcano erupted 1.25 million years ago.

 Ride the Sandia Peak Tramway, outside of Albuquerque.
 You’ll ride almost 3 miles up to the observation deck at 10,000 feet.
 There's also a restaurant at the top - Ten3 - reservation only and a bit pricey, but worth it.
+We hear they also have a bar with delicious cocktails.

 Visit Ghost Ranch in Abiquiu, the retreat of Georgia O’Keeffe and see the landscapes that inspired her paintings.